aditya-shri/Python/README.md

 Below are some facts about Python Programming Language:

-1.Python is currently the most widely used multi-2.purpose, high-level programming language.
+	1.)Python is currently the most widely used multi-purpose, high-level programming language.
-3.Python allows programming in Object-Oriented and Procedural paradigms.
+	2.)Python allows programming in Object-Oriented and Procedural paradigms.
-4.Python programs generally are smaller than other programming languages like Java.
+	3.)Python programs generally are smaller than other programming languages like Java.
 Programmers have to type relatively less and indentation requirement of the language, makes them readable all the time.
-5.Python language is being used by almost all tech-giant companies like – Google, Amazon, Facebook, Instagram, Dropbox, Uber… etc.
+	4.)Python language is being used by almost all tech-giant companies like – Google, Amazon, Facebook, Instagram, Dropbox, Uber… etc.
-6.The biggest strength of Python is huge collection of standard library which can be used for the following:
+	5.)The biggest strength of Python is huge collection of standard library which can be used for the following:

 -Machine Learning
 -GUI Applications (like Kivy, Tkinter, PyQt etc. ) -Web frameworks like Django (used by YouTube, Instagram, Dropbox)